Oriolrt/SIDTD_Dataset/Loader/README.md

                     The datasets have been changed in order to the different approach we are working on

+    kin --> in case of benchmark SIDTD define ("images", "clips", "videos), else set to None

     Type_split --> Diferent kind of split for train the models.
 The diferents splits are [kfold, normal or few_shot]

     batch_size --> define the batch of the training set